MoralisWeb3/MoralisDocumentation/moralis-dapp/web3/web3.md

 > Note: Ethers.js is included in the Moralis SDK.
 So The function responses of Moralis.executeFunction and Moralis.transfer will always be formatted by Ethers.js (see below for more information)

-### Get the EthersJs library
+### Get the ethers.js library

-You can have access to the Ethers.js library, that Moralis is using:
+You can have access to the ethers.js library, that Moralis is using:

 ```javascript
 const ethers = Moralis.web3Library;
 ```

-With this instance, you can use any methods from Ethers.js, for example:
+With this instance, you can use any methods from ethers.js, for example:

 ```javascript
 const ethers = Moralis.web3Library;